kadiroruc/C/README.md

-# C Programs I wrote while learning C.
+# A few programs that can be useful when learning C